 Section 38 Election of Synod Council

 (1) Church Synod elects a Synod Council from within its own ranks.
-It consists of the President, his Deputy and two Secretaries.
+It consists of the President, his deputy and two secretaries.
 The term of office of Synod Council members terminates at the end of the first session at the next Synod Period.
 Members of Church Council and the Ecclesiastical Council are not eligible.

 (2) An alternate shall be elected for every member of Synod Council.